amyibrahim/amyibrahim.github.io/Nanopore_analysis_barcodes.md

 Migrate to whereever you are working with your Nanopore data *(I might have to show you how to do this if you are using the server)*

-When in your workstation, you will have to download the pre-preapred conda environment that I have previously created, and you will have previously installed using the **Computational Setup page.**
+When in your workstation, you will have to activate the pre-preapred conda environment that you have previously created using the **Computational Setup page.**

-Your conda environment is an area where you can work where I have installed all of the programmes that you will need for these analysis steps.
+Your conda environment is an area where you can work where all necessary programmes are installed.

-The programmes installed that you will need for this conda environment are all listed in a XXX.yml file, which I will email to you with the link to this site.
-Please download and save this file on your local PC.

 ```
 conda activate moon_code